0xVex/burp-repeater-data-masking/README.md

 ## 📖 Usage

-### In Repeater Tab
+### In Repeater Tabs

 1. Open any request in **Repeater**
 2. You'll see a new **"Masked View"** tab alongside the Raw/Hex tabs
 3. Click on the **Masked View** tab
-4. Use the masking controls:
+4. Configure masking options:
-   - **Enable Masking**: Toggle to enable/disable masking
+   - Click **"Enable Masking"** to activate masking
-   - **Settings...**: Click to open configuration dialog where you can:
+   - Click **"Settings..."** to configure which data types to mask:
-     - Select which built-in patterns to mask (JWT, cookies, auth headers, API keys)
+     - Built-in patterns: JWT, cookies, auth headers, API keys
-     - Enable/disable custom regex patterns
-     - Add your own regex patterns with example templates
+     - Custom regex patterns with example templates
+5. The content automatically displays with sensitive data masked

 ### Taking Screenshots

-1. Enable masking with the toggle button
-2. Select the data types you want to hide
-3. Take your screenshot or share your screen
+1. Navigate to the **Masked View** tab in Repeater
+2. Enable masking and configure desired patterns in Settings
+3. **Screenshot the tab content** - sensitive data is now safely masked
-4. Toggle off masking to return to original content
+4. Toggle masking off to return to original content
+5. Perfect for documentation, presentations, and sharing

 ## What Gets Masked